borgbackup/borg/docs/internals/data-structures.rst

 Those files are strictly append-only and modified only once.

-When an object is written to the repository a ``PUT`` entry is written to the file containing the object id and data.
+When an object is written to the repository a ``PUT`` entry is written to the file containing the object id and payload.
 If an object is deleted a ``DELETE`` entry is appended with the object id.

 A ``COMMIT`` tag is written when a repository transaction is